grigoryan-m/password-generator/README.md

-# password-generator
+# Password generator

-Day #7 of 100-day-javascript!
+This project is day #7 of <a href="https://github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!